sedostheatre/sedos.co.uk/input/events/ophelia-thinks-harder-auditions.md

 Once you have read the audition [audition notice](https://sedos.co.uk/assets/ophelia-2021-audition-pack.pdf), you can sign up to audition at [https://membership.sedos.​co.uk/signup](https://membership.sedos.co.uk/signup)

 You will then be sent a link by email to confirm the booking – your slot is not booked until you have confirmed via this link.
 Please check your junk mail if it does not arrive.
 If you have any problems, please email [ophelia@sedos.co.uk](mailto:ophelia@sedos.co.uk)

+**Diversity and inclusion**

+Sedos seeks to build and sustain a membership that is reflective of the diverse communities within London.
+We actively encourage performers to audition for the roles which best suit their skills.
+In the instance where any roles require specific characteristics, we will be clear about this in audition notices.
+For all others, we are open to diverse casting and we are excited to see what you can bring to the role.